Amal-BB/Ghadames/README.md

   The project code has been run in Gitpod using following steps:

-  1. Install the Gitpod browser extension to make this a one-click operation.
+  1. Install the Gitpod browser extension.

-  1. Log into your Githup account, then navigate to your project Repository.
+  1. Log into your Github account, then navigate to your project [Repository](https://docs.github.com/en/repositories).

-  1. You will find green Gitpod button has been appeared.
+  1. You will find a green Gitpod button has appeared.

+  1. Press **Gitpod** button, you will direct to GitPod page.

+  1. At the first time you need to authorize, so press **Authorize Gigpod**, then you will be directed to Create Account page.

-  1. press **Gitpod** button, start up your workspace.
+  1. Press accept terms to start up your workspace in Gitpod.

- ### **Via GitHup Pages**
+ ### **Via GitHub Pages**

-  The project was deployed via Githup pages by using following steps:
+  The project was deployed via Github pages by using following steps:

-  1. Log into your Githup account.
+  1. Log into your Github account.

-  1. Navigate to the [Repository](https://docs.github.com/en/repositories), click the **Setting** button at the top menu.
+  1. Navigate to the Repository, click the **Setting** button at the top menu.

   1. Click the **Pages** option, located on the left-side menu.

   1. Under **Source**, click the dropdown list titled "None", and select branch named "main".

   1. Click **Save**.
 The site now deployed and the published site link will be created.